fieldtrip/website/tutorial/electrode.md

 ### Visualize the electrodes in 3D

-A final visualisation showing the electrodes on the color surface mesh of the subject.
+A final visualization shows the electrodes on the colored surface mesh of the subject.

 	ft_plot_mesh(head_surface)
 	ft_plot_sens(elec)

 {% include image src="/assets/img/tutorial/electrode/structure_electrode_head_surface.png" width="300" %}

-*Figure: Head surface with localised electrodes*
+*Figure: Head surface with localized electrodes*

 ### Moving electrodes inward

-The electrode location are now digitised on the outer surface of the cap.
-In the figures you can see the plastic ring in which you plug in the electrodes.
-This means we digitised the surface of the ring and not the contact between electrode and skin surface.
-We can correct for this mismatch by moving the electrode inward according to their normals.
+The electrode location are now digitized on the outer surface of the scanned surface.
+In the figures you can see the plastic ring in which the electrodes are plugged.
+However, the contact with the skin is realized by injecting electrode gel.
+We can correct for the mismatch between outer surface of the electrode holder and the skin surface by moving the electrode locations inward according to their normals.
+Usig the following code, we are moving inward by 12 mm.

 	cfg = [];
-	cfg.method = 'moveinward'; %'moveinward' moves electrodes inward along their normals cfg.moveinward = 12;     %cfg.moveinward     = number, the distance that the electrode should be moved
-	                           %inward (negative numbers result in an outward move) cfg.elec = 'elec';
+	cfg.method     = 'moveinward';
+	cfg.moveinward = 12;
+	cfg.elec       = elec;
 	elec = ft_electroderealign(cfg);

 ## Summary and further reading

-In this tutorial we learned how to process a head surface created by a 3D-Scan.
-Furthermore we learned how to identify electrode locations to create a electrode model which can be used for volume conduction modelling.
+In this tutorial we demonstrated how to extract electrode positions from a 3D scanned head surface.
+The resulting electrode model can be used for volume conduction model, or in the construction of a [2D layout](/tutorial/layout/) for data visualization.

-For further reading suggest to read  about [coordinate systems](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined).
-This will help you understand the different coordinate systems you can use for co-registration.

-As electrode models are part of volume conduction modelling we also suggest to investigate the tutorials about [BEM](/tutorial/headmodel_eeg_bem) or [FEM](/tutorial/headmodel_eeg_fem).
+We suggest you read the frequently asked question about [coordinate systems](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined) to understand the different coordinate systemsin which data can be expressed.
+Since electrode models are often used in source reconstruction, we also suggest you to read the tutorials about [BEM](/tutorial/headmodel_eeg_bem) and [FEM](/tutorial/headmodel_eeg_fem) volume conduction models.